 The AuD is the entry-level degree in clinical audiology that emphasizes both clinical competency development and evidence-based practice.
 Students in the AuD program complete a four-year curriculum that includes academic coursework, clinical practicum and a capstone project.
 Students take advanced seminars in hearing science, clinical audiology and research methods.

 Students will have the opportunity to complete clinical rotations in several different settings including full use of laboratories and suites in the Department of Speech, Language & Hearing Sciences.
 Clinical rotations occur at sites such as University of Colorado Hospital (UCH) in Denver and the UCH outpatient Boulder clinic, Children’s Hospital Colorado, local school districts, and other clinical settings throughout the metro Boulder and Denver area.
-Students complete fourth-year externships in Denver hospitals or clinical settings throughout the nation.
+Students complete fourth-year externships in clinical settings both in Colorado as well as across the United States.

 The AuD faculty recommends that students have undergraduate coursework in speech-language-hearing sciences including content knowledge in audiological evaluation and rehabilitation, hearing and speech science, language development, phonetics, and speech and language disorders.
 A strong foundation in college algebra and pre-calculus is also expected.
 A college-level course in statistics is required.